Newton-MR: Inexact Newton Method With Minimum Residual Sub-problem Solver: Numerical Experiments

+The main hyper-parameters for these methods, used in our simulations, can be found in \cref{table:para}.
+In all of our experiments, we run each method until the norm of the gradient falls below 1E-10, maximum number of iterations are reached, or the algorithm fails to make progress.
+The latter case is detected when Newton-CG encounters a negative curvature and its CG inner iterations are terminated, or when, for any method, the maximum number of corresponding line-search has been reached and no step-size has been accepted.
+These scenarios are depicted by a cross ``$\bm{\times}$'' on all the plots.

-\begin{remark} Despite the fact that Newton-CG is not meant to be used on problems where Hessian can become singular or indefinite, we run plain inexact Newton-CG on all of our examples without any modifications, e.g., we do not attempt to employ the encountered negative curvature as in \cite{nocedal2006numerical,royer2018newton}.
+\begin{remark} Although Newton-CG is not meant to be used on problems where Hessian can become singular or indefinite, we run plain Newton-CG on our examples without any modifications, e.g., we do not attempt to employ the encountered negative curvature as in \cite{royer2018newton,yao2021inexact}.
 As a result, we terminate its iterations if CG fails.
-This is a judicial choice to highlight a significant difference between Newton-MR and Newton-CG.
-Specifically, this serves to distinguish between cases where the trajectory of inexact Newton-CG remains in regions that are locally strongly-convex and those where it enters areas which exhibit high degree of weak-convexity or non-convexity.
-In fact, as we will demonstrate, even though the outer iterations of these two algorithms look very similar, their respective behaviors when encountering regions with flat directions or negative curvature, i.e., directions aligned to the eigenvectors corresponding to, respectively, zero and negative eigenvalues, are radically different.
-For example, in \cref{sec:gmm}, more often than not, inexact Newton-CG fails at the very outset with $ \xx_{0} $, whereas inexact Newton-MR makes continuous progress. \end{remark}
+This is a judicious choice to highlight a significant difference between Newton-MR and Newton-CG.
+Specifically, this serves to distinguish between cases where the trajectory of Newton-CG remains in regions that are locally strongly-convex and those where it enters areas with high degree of weak-convexity or non-convexity.
+For example, in \cref{sec:gmm}, more often than not, Newton-CG fails at the very outset with $ \xx_{0} $, whereas Newton-MR makes continuous progress. \end{remark}

-\paragraph{Model Problems.} We experiment with the following two model problems; see \cite{bishop2006pattern} for details regarding these models. \begin{itemize}[label = -] \item \textit{Softmax with cross-entropy loss}: This is an objective function, which is widely used in machine learning for multi-class classification problems.
-In the absence of any strongly convex regularizer, e.g., $ \ell_{2} $, this problem, depending on the input dataset, is either weakly or strictly convex, hence invex.
-We consider this example in \cref{sec:softmax}.

-\item \textit{Gaussian mixture model} (GMM): Here, the goal is to recover some parameters of a mixture of normal distributions such as the mean vectors and the mixture weights.
-Although, this is not an invex problem, the landscape of the objective function has been shown to resembles one, i.e., small saddle regions with large areas of global minima; see \cite{mei2016landscape}.
-This examples is treated in \cref{sec:gmm}. \end{itemize}